 The SOA to NPAC SMS Interface and the NPAC SMS to Local SMS Interface shall be open, non-proprietary interfaces and will not become the property of any entity.

+Note: This requirement applies to both the CMIP interface and the XML interface.

 Protocol Requirements

-R6-24 Interface protocol stack
+R6-24 CMIP Interface protocol stack